MaistoV/UninaSoC/hw/xilinx/README.md

 The system features both Xilinx-provided and custom IPs.

 ### Add and Configure a Xilinx IP
-IPs are characterized by being configuration-specific (hpc or embedded) or common:
+IPs are characterized by being profile-specific (hpc or embedded) or common:
 * `ips/common/`
 * `ips/embedded/`
 * `ips/hpc/`